kawu/concraft-pl/README.md

     concraft-pl server model.gz

-You can supply a custom port number using a `-p` option.
+You can supply a custom port number using a `--port` option.
 For example, to run the server on the `10101` port, use the following command:

-    concraft-pl server model.gz -p 10101
+    concraft-pl server model.gz --port 10101

 To use the server in a multi-threaded environment, you need to specify the `-N` [RTS][ghc-rts] option.
 A set of options which usually yield good